UninformedPleb/adore/README.md

 ```

 If you're using DI-style startup, as most projects do these days, ADORE will
-automatically register the providers in ADORE:DbProviderFactories when you add
+automatically register the providers in ADORE:ProviderFactories when you add it
-it to your services collection.
+to your services collection.

 ##### Without Dependency Injection (DI)